 For the grown-ups out there, we do have an adult version of the Purple Rain look, exclusive to HalloweenCostumes.com.
 This costume comes with the high-collared, studded purple over coat, the ruffed shirt front, and black pants.
 With this look, you’ll look right at home at First Avenue.

 We hope this DIY costume guide helped you create your own Prince costume.
 One thing that a costume CAN’T provide is the rock star swagger and confidence that Prince so supremely displayed wherever he went – supplying that little smirk is up to your little kid.
-If you or anyone you know decides to pay homage to Prince this Halloween, please share with us in the comments or on our Facebook or Instagram!
+If you or anyone you know decides to pay homage to Prince this Halloween, please let us know in the comments!
 See the rest of our kid costumes here.